georgringer/news/Documentation/NewsVersatileNewsSystem/Administration/Rss/Index.rst

 Rss feeds by embedding the plugin with TypoScript
 """""""""""""""""""""""""""""""""""""""""""""""""

-If you feel more comfortable by using plain TypoScript to embedd the plugin, you can use this code ::
+If you feel more comfortable by using plain TypoScript to embed the plugin, you can use this code ::

    lib.news < tt_content.list.20.news_pi1